babylonchain/btc-staker/docs/create-phase1-staking.md

 ```

 In this example the value `2dedbb66510d56b11f7a611e290f044e24dd48fd9c8a76d103ba05c8e95f3558`
 is the BTC staker public key in hex format.
+It is the value to be used
+in the `--staker-pk` flag of `create-phase1-staking-transaction` command.

 ## Create Raw Transaction